 Conditions were ideal for seam bowling on Day Three; England had a four-pronged seam attack; but Ganguly was up to the challenge, finding the off-side fence with uncannily placed drives (the ‘God of off-side’ tag would come later) — mostly through cover.
 He lost three of his partners and finally found a reliable partner in Dravid.
 He eventually drove Dominic Cork through the covers to become the third batsman to score a hundred on debut at Lord’s and his 131 is still the highest score by a debutant at Lord’s.
 The hundred had taken him 237 balls and he had hit 17 fours.

 The form did not stop: Ganguly and Tendulkar found themselves with the score on 33 for two: once again Ganguly played an excellent innings, outdoing his effort at Lord’s.
-He put on 255 with Tendulkar and went on to score 136 in 268 balls with 17 fours and two sixes, thereby becoming the third batsman to score hundreds in his first two Test innings.
+He put on 255 with Tendulkar and went on to score 136 in 268 balls with 17 fours and 2 sixes, thereby becoming the third batsman to score hundreds in his first two Test innings.
 Still not content he scored a brisk 48 in the second innings.

 With Tendulkar also scoring two hundreds in the series and Dravid just missing out (he scored 95 and 84 in his first two innings, falling agonisingly short of his maiden Test hundred) India’s new-looking batting order looked ready for the future.
 Ganguly was named the Indian Cricket Cricketer of the Year that season.